 A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of a company or acknowledges the existence of control.
-As of March 4, 2024, Glens Falls National Bank and Trust Company had investment authority with respect to more than 50% of the outstanding shares of the Fund.
-Therefore, Glens Falls National Bank and Trust Company may be deemed to control the Fund.
+As of March 4, 2025, Arrow Bank National Association (formerly known as Glens Falls National Bank and Trust Company) had investment authority with respect to more than 50% of the outstanding shares of the Fund.
+Therefore, Arrow Bank National Association may be deemed to control the Fund.
 Any investor owning or controlling more than 50% of the value of the outstanding shares of the Fund may take actions without the approval of any other investor who invests in the Fund.

-As of March 4, 2024, the following persons owned 5% or more of the Fund:
+As of March 5, 2025, the following persons owned 5% or more of the Fund:

 NAME AND ADDRESS PERCENTAGE OWNED TYPE OF OWNERSHIP

 Arrow Financial Corp.
-Pension Plan 16.2% Beneficial
+Pension Plan

 250 Glen Street

-Glens Falls, NY 12801
+Glens Falls, NY 12801 80.12% Beneficial

-SEI Private Trust Company 84.03% Beneficial

-One Freedom Valley Drive

-Oaks, PA 19456